A monotonicity formula for minimal connections: Abstract

 \section{Abstract}

-For Hermitian connections on a Hermitian complex line bundle over a Riemannian manifold, we can define the ``volume", which can be considered to be the ``mirror" of the standard volume for submanifolds.
+For Hermitian connections on a Hermitian complex line bundle over a Riemannian manifold $(X,g)$, we can define the ``volume", which can be considered to be the ``mirror" of the standard volume for submanifolds.
 We call the critical points minimal connections.

-In this paper, (1) we prove monotonicity formulas for minimal connections with respect to some versions of volume functionals, which would be important in bubbling analysis.
-As a corollary, we obtain the vanishing theorem for minimal connections in the odd-dimensional case.
+In this paper, (1) we prove monotonicity formulas for minimal connections with respect to some versions of volume functionals under certain conditions on $\dim X$ and the curvature of $g$.
+These formulas would be important in bubbling analysis.
+As a corollary, we obtain the vanishing theorem for minimal connections on the odd dimensional Euclidean space.

 (2) We see that the formal ``large radius limit" of the defining equation of minimal connections is that of Yang--Mills connections.
 Then the existence theorem of minimal connections is proved for a ``sufficiently large" metric.